JMidasch/geo-zone-check-germany/README.md

 # Geo-Zone Check Germany
 Plugin for QGIS that checks a given vector layer with planned flight paths/flight areas for conflicts with nearby geographical zones in Germany and returns 2 vector layers, one with intersecting zones and one with closeby zones.
 Distances and links to more information about the restrictions for each zone can be found in the attribute tables.

-Known issues: Running this plugin can take 1-2 minutes, getting no response during this time isn't unusual.
+Known issues: Running this plugin can take up to 1-2 minutes, getting no response during this time isn't unusual and doesn't necessarily indicate a crash.

 Source for geodata: DFS, BKG [2022] via www.dipul.de and their WMS service.